HBM/jet-protocol/transportlayer-binding.md

 Remarks:
 * The length might include whitespace in the JSON document, including heading (before the first '''{''') and trailing (following after the last '''}'''
+* Theoretically, an additional framing is not necessary since the JSON-format is capable of determining if a JSON document is complete.
+In the real world, JSON-parsers which create object tree-structures in memory are popular.
+These parsers are not able to work on a stream of incoming characters and need the entire, complete JSON-document as an input string.
+The lenght-prefixed document framing eases the preprocessing step for these parsers.

 # Transport Layers and Jet Message Framing